cyuab/k-scaling-factor-dtw/README.md

 <!-- https://stackoverflow.com/questions/39777166/display-pdf-image-in-markdown -->
 <!-- for d in *.pdf ; do inkscape --without-gui --file=$d --export-plain-svg=${d%.*}.svg ; done -->
 ![PSDTW intution](figures/psdtw-intuition.pptx.svg)
-- This figure shows the necessity of our novel distance measure PSDTW.
+- This figure shows intuition of the necessity of our novel distance measure PSDTW.
 ![PSDTW example](figures/psdtw-ex.png)
 - The red time series is the original time series.
 We introduce piecewise scaling to it and derive the blue time series.
   - So, they share the same set of segments, each with a different scaling factor.